Need to talk? Call 1800 882 436.

 By 3 years old, look for your child to:

-How can I help my toddler get started in learning to dress?
+How can I help my toddler learn to dress themselves?

-• Start by encouraging them to sit on the floor or bed as they learn to dress as this will help with balance.
+• Encourage your toddler to sit on the floor while they learn to dress, to help them balance.

-• Break down dressing into separate tasks which are done in order.
-Talk your toddler through what they need to do.
-For example, “Push your head through this hole, reach your arms up,” and so on.
+• Talk your toddler through what they need to do, such as "Push your head through this hole" and so on.

 • Let your toddler do what they can, then help them with the harder tasks.